Fix Overwatch High Ping and Packet Loss: 3 Proven Steps

 4. 04

-Type netsh int ip reset and press Enter.
+Type netsh int ip reset and press Enter to reset your TCP/IP stack.

 5. 05